Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 print(my\_dict["key2"])

+**Explaination:**

-**EXP:** In this example, we define a dictionary called my\_dict which contains three key-value pairs.
+In this example, we define a dictionary called my\_dict which contains three key-value pairs.
 We can access the value associated with a specific key using the square bracket notation (i.e., my\_dict["key2"] returns the value "value2").

 Note that dictionaries can also be created using the dict() constructor function, and can contain keys of different data types.